lightning/bolts/03-transactions.md

 #### Offered HTLC Outputs

-This output sends funds to either a HTLC-timeout transaction after the HTLC-timeout or to the remote peer using the payment preimage or the revocation key.
+This output sends funds to either a HTLC-timeout transaction after the HTLC-timeout or to the remote node using the payment preimage or the revocation key.
 The output is a P2WSH, with a witness script:

-    # To you with revocation key
+    # To remote node with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationkey))> OP_EQUAL
     OP_IF
         OP_CHECKSIG
     OP_ELSE
         <remote_htlckey> OP_SWAP OP_SIZE 32 OP_EQUAL
         OP_NOTIF
-            # To me via HTLC-timeout transaction (timelocked).
+            # To local node via HTLC-timeout transaction (timelocked).
             OP_DROP 2 OP_SWAP <local_htlckey> 2 OP_CHECKMULTISIG
         OP_ELSE
-            # To you with preimage.
+            # To remote node with preimage.
             OP_HASH160 <RIPEMD160(payment_hash)> OP_EQUALVERIFY
             OP_CHECKSIG
         OP_ENDIF